 Knowing that bright streetlights can keep people awake, we might guess that a full moon would have a similar effect.
 But the most interesting part of the study may be that sleep disturbances linked to the moon's phases seem to have nothing to do with the moon's light.

-In fact, during the study, the moon's brightness was not a factor at all.
+In fact, during the study, the moon's brightness wasn't a factor at all.
 The test subjects spent their time in a room without windows, and didn't even know that the data collected would have anything to do with the moon phases.
 (That way, personal perceptions or beliefs about the moon's influence on their sleep could be minimized.)

 "We have evidence that the distance to the nearest full-moon phase significantly influences human sleep and evening melatonin levels when measured under strictly controlled laboratory conditions, where factors such as light and personal moon perception can be excluded," the authors wrote.